-Health Shared Services Ontario ("HSSO")
+Health Shared Services Ontario (HSSO)

 HSSO was a provincial agency established January 1, 2017 by O. Reg.
-456/16 made under the Local Health System Integration Act, 2006 with objects to provide shared services to LHINs in areas that include human resources management, logistics, finance and administration and procurement.
+456/16 made under LHSIA with objects to provide shared services to LHINs in areas that include human resources management, logistics, finance and administration and procurement.
 HSSO as a provincial agency was subject to legislation, policies and directives of the Government of Ontario and the Memorandum of Understanding between HSSO and the Minister of Health and Long-Term Care.

-During the year, the LHIN received Business Technology Infrastructure (BTI) funding from HSSO/Ontario Health of \$190,110 (\$215,059 in 2019).
+During the year, the LHIN received Business Technology Infrastructure (BTI) funding from HSSO/Ontario Health of \$271,801 (\$195,314 in 2019).